landonb/nark/CONTRIBUTING.rst

      test.
 Or they should be called explicitly, because you added new tests for them.

-   * We strive for 100% test coverage, but we do not enforce it.
+   * We strive for upwards of 100% test coverage (too tedious to hit all branches), but we do not enforce it.
 In the least, your code should not reduce coverage.

 3. Commit sensibly.